ASU-Vibe-Coding-Centre/mcp-learning/02-building-with-n8n/tutorial-simple-workflow.md

 ### A2.
 Add MCP Server Trigger node
 - Add node: search for "MCP Server Trigger" and place it as the first node.
-- Transport: use the default recommended transport for your n8n version (SSE or HTTP Streamable).
+- Transport: use the default recommended transport for your n8n version (prefer HTTP Streamable).
 - Tools: start with three tools: `greet`, `add`, `timestamp`.

 ### A2.1 MCP Server Trigger configuration details
 - Transport
-  - Start with the default recommended (often SSE or HTTP Streamable).
+  - Start with HTTP Streamable (recommended).
-  - If running behind proxies/firewalls, HTTP Streamable is often more reliable than SSE.
+  - HTTP Streamable is more reliable than SSE, especially behind proxies/firewalls.
 - Tools
   - Define tool names (`greet`, `add`, `timestamp`) and attach input schemas.
   - Map each tool to the correct downstream node/branch.